Jogi04/home_automation/README.md

 mkdir /var/www/<name_of_web_page>
 ```

-Copy all repo files into /var/www/<name_of_web_page>/ and make sure their owner is www-data:
+Copy the project files into /var/www/<name_of_web_page>/ and make sure their owner is www-data:
 ```bash
 chown -R www-data:www-data /var/www/<name_of_web_page>/
 ```